ragingdave/frozen-flame-docker/README.md

 Issues are welcome but pull requests are even more welcome if you can!

+## Specials thanks

+My work are based on the docker server of satisfactory from [wolveix](https://github.com/wolveix/satisfactory-server)

 ## Background

 I spun this up initially because well like anyone else, I wanted to run a dedicated server, but there wasn't yet a Frozen Flame docker image.